-- The work of Internal Audit and the professional pensions and accountancy staff within the Council. - The External Auditor's reports. - The Head of Finance (Section 95 Officer), whose duties include putting in place the arrangements for the proper administration of financial affairs of the Pension Fund.
+- The work of Internal Audit and the professional pensions and accountancy staff within the Council. - The External Auditor's reports. - The Corporate Director of Enterprise & Sustainable Regeneration (Section 95 Officer), whose duties include putting in place the arrangements for the proper administration of financial affairs of the Pension Fund.

-The internal financial control environment was enhanced through the adoption of a Risk Register, Procedural Standing Orders and the establishment of a scheme of delegation for the Pension Fund Sub-committee and supported by the Pension Board.
+The internal financial control environment was enhanced through the adoption in 2015 of a Risk Register, Procedural Standing Orders, and the establishment of a scheme of delegation for the Pension Fund Sub-committee and supported by the Pension Board.

-It is our opinion that reasonable assurance can be placed upon the adequacy and effectiveness of the Council's internal financial control systems during the year ended 31 March 2021.
+It is our opinion that reasonable assurance can be placed upon the adequacy and effectiveness of the Council's internal financial control systems during the year ended 31 March 2022.